Tribute of the Three Cows

 The Tribute of the Three Cows is sometimes regarded as the oldest international treaty still enforced.
-Its exact origin is unknown, but documental evidence shows that it long predates the 1375 legal arbitration that established its current format.
+Its exact origin is unknown, but documented evidence shows that it long predates the 1375 legal arbitration that established its current format.
 In fact, the war treaty after the invasion of Cimbri and Barétounais in 125 is thought to have been the start of this tribute.

-Albeit traditionally referred to as a tribute, the payment of the three cows is a synallagmatic contract between equals (i.e., without any of its parts being suzerain to the other).
-It was established through the mediation of a third party, the people of Ansó, which then belonged to a different realm.
-The arbitration decision was issued in Ansó (Aragón, nowadays Spain) on 16 October 1375, and official records of its celebration date back to at least 1575; records certifying its celebration prior to 1575 have not survived.
-The ceremony has since taken place on a yearly basis, and has only been suspended twice: in 1793 during the War of the Convention between France and Spain, and in 1940 during the Nazi occupation of France; in both cases, the Barétous were prevented by regional authorities from attending the ceremony out of fear they would escape to Spain.
+Although it is traditionally referred to as a tribute, the payment of the three cows is a synallagmatic contract between equals.
+It was established through the mediation of a third party, the people of Ansó.
+The arbitration decision was issued in Ansó (Aragón, currently located in Spain) on 16 October 1375.
+Official records of its celebration date back to at least 1575.
+Records certifying its celebration before 1575 have not survived.
+The ceremony has since occurred almost every year, having been suspended only twice.
+The first suspension occurred in 1793 during the War of the Convention between France and Spain.
+The second suspension occurred in 1940 during the Nazi occupation of France.
+In both cases, the people of Barétous were prevented by regional authorities from attending the ceremony out of fear they would escape to Spain.

-Nowadays, the ceremony has great touristic interest, and draws a large number of visitors.
-It is regarded as intangible cultural heritage by the government of Navarre.
+The ceremony attracts many tourists and is regarded as intangible cultural heritage by the government of Navarre.

 Ceremony

-The ceremony involves a group of representatives from Barétous and Roncal, typically the mayors of the towns and villages of Isaba, Uztárroz, Urzainqui, and Garde for the valley of Roncal, and the mayors of Ance, Aramits, Arette, Féas, Issor, and Lanne-en-Barétous representing the valley of Barétous.
+The ceremony involves a group of representatives from Barétous and Roncal, typically the mayors of the towns and villages of Isaba, Uztárroz, Urzainqui, and Garde representing the valley of Roncal, and the mayors of Ance, Aramits, Arette, Féas, Issor, and Lanne-en-Barétous representing the valley of Barétous.

-At about 10 o'clock in the morning of 13 July, the representatives of Roncal — styling their traditional garment consisting of a short black cloak, doublet, breeches, broad linen collar, and a hat — gather on the Spanish side of boundary marker no.262, which substitutes for the traditional pierre de St Martin (lost since 1858).
+At about 10 o'clock in the morning of July 13, the representatives of Roncal — wearing their traditional garment consisting of a short black cloak, doublet, breeches, broad linen collar, and a hat — gather on the Spanish side of boundary marker no.262, which substitutes for the traditional St. Martin's Stone (lost since 1858).
 The boundary marker is at the summit of the Col de la Pierre St Martin, 1721 m high.
 The representatives of Barétous, dressed in Sunday clothes and holding the tricolor French flag, approach the boundary marker from the French side.
-Traditionally, the mayor of Isaba would hold a pike against the Barétous representatives, and these would also be held at gunpoint by the rest of representatives of Roncal; this custom was dropped in the late 19th century.
+Traditionally, the mayor of Isaba would hold a pike against the Barétous representatives, and these would also be held at gunpoint by the rest of the representatives of Roncal; this custom was dropped in the late 19th century.

-The mayor of Isaba, presiding over the ceremony, asks the Barétous representatives three times, in Spanish, whether they are willing, as in previous years, to pay the tribute of the Three Cows of two years of age, of the same coat and with the same sort of horns, and without blemish or injury.
+The mayor of Isaba, presiding over the ceremony, asks the Barétous representatives three times, in Spanish, whether they are willing, as in previous years, to pay the Tribute of the Three Cows of two years of age, of the same coat and with the same sort of horns, and without blemish or injury.
 Each time the Barétous representatives answer in Spanish, "Sí, señor" [Yes, sir].